JeanCarletta/HeatHack-Sessions/technology-guide/no-wifi-version.md

 * turn the sensor box off for ten seconds, then on again
 * connect to the "engineer" wifi hotspot using the password printed on the box
 * visit 192.168.4.1 using your browser
-* enter where the sensor is going next and download the data
+* describe where you are placing the sensor
+* download the data (which also starts the device)
-* email the results to data@heathack.org
+* email the data to data@heathack.org

 ```